 Become a part of the legislative process by participating in this annual two-day program in Washington, D.C.
 Attendees meet with elected officials to advocate for technical and professional issues.

-Start or grow a government relations program in your Section or Branch with the tips and tools contained in this
+Start or grow a government relations program in your Section or Branch with the tips and tools contained in this manual.

 Are you interested in influencing the policy process in Congress and your state legislature?
 Join ASCE's